-(Research has also shown that BMAA can accumulate in fish and shellfish in South Florida and other areas where algae blooms occur, raising the possibility that it can enter the human food chain with potentially serious health consequences.)
+Research has also shown that BMAA can accumulate in fish and shellfish in South Florida and other areas where algae blooms occur, raising the possibility that it can enter the human food chain in many places with potentially serious health consequences.

-We’ve known for years that some blue-green algae contain another toxin, microcystin, at levels considered unsafe.
+We’ve known for years that some blue-green algae contain another group of toxins, microcystins, at levels considered unsafe.
 Microcystins accumulate in the liver, where they can cause irreversible damage, especially in children who have been exposed to high levels.
 A 2011 German study that analyzed 13 commercially distributed algae products found harmful toxins in all of them.
-What’s more, spirulina growing in areas with large concentrations of mercury and lead absorb these heavy metals.
+What’s more, spirulina growing in waters with high concentrations of mercury and lead absorbs these heavy metals.
 In addition to liver damage, contaminated spirulina can cause nausea, vomiting, weakness, rapid heartbeat, shock and death.

 Andrew Weil, M.D.